-We determined the scope of our audit by obtaining an understanding of the company and its environment, including the identification of relevant controls.
-We designed our audit by determining materiality and assessing the risks of material misstatement within the financial statements.
-The risk of material misstatement that had the greatest effect on our audit is identified as a key audit matter in the "Key Audit Matters" section of our report.
-The company is a wholly owned subsidiary of Greenlight Capital Reinsurance Limited and as such benefits from certain support services offered by the Greenlight Group.
+We followed a risk-based approach when performing our audit scoping including consideration of internal financial controls, identifying significant classes of transactions, account balances or disclosures and assessing the risks of material misstatement at the Company level.

+The company is a wholly owned subsidiary of Greenlight Capital Reinsurance Limited and as such benefits from certain support services offered by the Greenlight Group including IT systems.

 In establishing the overall scope of the audit, we determined the type of work that was needed to be performed by component auditors at group shared service locations for the purposes of our audit.
-We received clearance from the Deloitte member firm in Bermuda, operating under our instructions, in relation to the testing of financial assets, technical provisions, premium, debtors and creditors.
-We had regular interaction with the component team in Deloitte member firm in Bermuda including video meetings and review of certain working papers.
-This, together with the additional procedures performed in Ireland, gave us the evidence we needed to form our opinion on the financial statements as a whole.
+We received clearance from the Deloitte member firm in Bermuda, operating under our instructions, in relation to the testing of financial assets, technical provisions, premium, debtors and creditors as well as other account balances.
+These balances were tested in the aggregate using the company performance materiality.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF GREENLIGHT REINSURANCE IRELAND DAC
+We exercised direction, supervision and review over the audit work performed by Deloitte Bermuda for our audit.
+In addition to our planning meetings, we sent detailed instructions to Deloitte Bermuda, included them in our team briefings, discussed and provided input into their component level risk assessment and, reviewed their relevant audit working papers, including those for significant risks and judgmental areas.
+Throughout the audit we had continuous interaction with Deloitte Bermuda through meetings, status update calls and ad hoc queries.